chickenPopcorn/EqEq/notes/language-reference-manual.md

    non-zero, and 0 otherwise.
 It guarantees left-to-right evaluation; moreover, the second operand is not evaluated if the value of the first operand is non-zero.

+ + `expr && expr` The `&&` operator returns 1 if both of its operands is non-zero, and 0 if either is 0.
+It guarantees left-to-right evaluation; moreover, the second operand is not evaluated if the value of the first operand is 0.

  + `expr = expr`  It require an lvalue as their left operand, and the type of an assignment expression is that of its left operand.
 The value is the value